Luke-Arthur/Advanced-programming-cpp/README.md

 1. **Assignments**: This directory is where I'll store all my assignment submissions for the CSCI251 course.
 Each assignment should have its folder with a clear and descriptive name indicating the assignment number and topic.

 2. **Labs**: This directory is for the lab exercises and solutions related to the CSCI251 course.
-I'll organize the lab folders by lab number and include any necessary source files and documentation.
+I'll organise the lab folders by lab number and include any necessary source files and documentation.

 3. **Projects**: If there are any larger-scale projects or group projects in the course, I'll place them in this directory.
 Each project should have its folder with an informative name.